-Dummett Copp attorneys are able to assist directly in obtaining UK and European registered designs and are also able to assist in obtaining design protection in countries throughout the world through our network of foreign agents.
+Dummett Copp attorneys are able to assist directly in obtaining UK and International registered designs and are also able to assist in obtaining design protection in countries throughout the world (including the EU) through our network of foreign agents.

 For further information or to discuss how we may assist your business, please contact us.